-Cardinal Vincent Gerard Nichols, Metropolitan Archbishop of Westminster (England) was born in Crosby in the archdiocese of Liverpool on 8 November 1945.
+Cardinal Vincent Gerard Nichols, Metropolitan Archbishop of Westminster (England), was born in Crosby in the Archdiocese of Liverpool on 8 November 1945.
 After his primary and secondary studies, he entered the Venerable English College in Rome in 1963.
 He attended the Pontifical Gregorian University, where he obtained his licentiate in theology.
-Returning to England, he continued his studies at the University of Manchester where he obtained the degree of "Master of Arts" with a thesis on the theology of St. John Fisher.
+Returning to England, he continued his studies at the University of Manchester where he obtained a Master of Art degree with a thesis on the theology of Saint John Fisher.

 He was ordained a priest on 21 November 1969.

 Back in his diocese, he led a group of priests managing pastoral care for the poor.
-In Liverpool in 1979, he was appointed as vice-Chancellor of the archdiocese and in the following year, director of the "Upholland Northern Institute".
+In Liverpool in 1979, he was appointed as vice-chancellor of the archdiocese.
+A year later, he became the director of the Upholland Northern Institute.
 In 1984, he was nominated as general secretary of the Bishops' Conference of England and Wales.

-On 15 February 2000, he was appointed metropolitan Archbishop of Birmingham.
+On 15 February 2000, he was appointed Metropolitan Archbishop of Birmingham.

-On 3 April 2009, Pope Benedict XVI appointed him metropolitan Archbishop of Westminster.
+On 3 April 2009, Pope Benedict XVI appointed him Metropolitan Archbishop of Westminster.

 He has served as president of the Episcopal Conference of England and Wales since 30 April 2009.

-In October 2014, he participated in the Third Extraordinary Assembly of the Synod of Bishops and in October 2015 in the XIV General Ordinary Assembly of the Synod of Bishops, on the Family.
+In October 2014, he participated in the Third Extraordinary Assembly of the Synod of Bishops and in October 2015 in the XIV General Ordinary Assembly of the Synod of Bishops on the Family.

 In October 2016, he was elected Vice-President of the Council of European Bishops’ Conferences (CCEE).